-Due to porous borders with all of its neighbours and a long coastline, India remains extremely vulnerable to international terrorists.
-As a result, terrorists and insurgents continue to obtain material and financial support – the key drivers of terrorism – from a range of outlets.
+Due to porous borders with all of its neighbors and a long coastline, India remains extremely vulnerable to international terrorists.
+As a result, terrorists, and insurgents continue to obtain material and financial support – the key drivers of terrorism – from a range of outlets.

 10 Lines for Writing a Terrorism Speech

 Terrorism is one of the world's biggest problems, including mass executions and horrific acts of violence.

 Terrorism is the use of terror and abuse against individuals who are not guilty of any wrongdoing.